 The Bruce County Museum & Cultural Centre does not actively purchase items for the Collection.
 We rely on the generosity of our donors to help us preserve our collective past through the gift of artifacts and records.We are a registered charitable institution and can give charitable tax receipts, according to values provided by an independent appraiser.

-If an item fits within a theme for a temporary exhibit it is put on display.
-Please note that some items are more sensitive than others to light and other environmental factors.
-These items are kept in storage for longer periods of time, and put on display for short periods of time, in an effort to preserve them according to museum standards.
+If an item fits within a theme for a temporary exhibit, it is put on display.
+Some items are more sensitive than others to light and other environmental factors; these items are kept in storage for longer periods of time, and put on display for short periods of time, in an effort to preserve them according to museum standards.

 Keeping with museum standards and practices, items within the Collection are reviewed to ensure they continue to fall within the Museum’s mandate and collecting plan.
 This review involves extensive evaluations of objects and follows Museum policy and procedures as well as ministry ethics and guidelines.

 The Museum often brings out items at the request of family and provides a viewing.
-Viewings can be arranged with the Curatorial Assistant, and need to be arranged within at least three business days before the desired date.
+Viewings of objects may be arranged with the Curatorial Assistant, and need to be arranged within at least three business days before the desired date.

 The Museum is happy to provide access to the Collection to researchers.
 For three-dimensional objects, access needs to be arranged with the Curatorial Assistant at least three business days before the desired date.

 A fonds is a body of records that were created, used and retained by a person or organization during the course of personal or business activities.